valeriopuglisi/librispeech-ssl-datasets/README.md

     - **c** is the speed of sound in meters per second.
     - **source_locs** is an array of random source locations within the room.
     - **mic_config** is a string that defines the microphone configuration.
 It can be 'binaural', 'triaural', 'tetraural', 'square', or 'circular'.
-    -binaural_mic_locs, triaural_mic_locs, and tetraural_mic_locs are arrays that define the locations of the microphones in each configuration.
+        - **binaural_mic_locs**, triaural_mic_locs, and tetraural_mic_locs are arrays that define the locations of the microphones in each configuration.
-    - binaural_mic_dir, triaural_mic_dir are lists that define the direction of the microphones in binaural and triaural configurations respectively.
+        - **binaural_mic_dir**, triaural_mic_dir are lists that define the direction of the microphones in binaural and triaural configurations respectively.
 They use the CardioidFamily class to define the directivity pattern and orientation of the microphones.

 - The selected code is part of a configuration file (cfg.py) and it sets up parameters for Direction of Arrival (DOA) algorithms.